 - Sixpack fights criminals, vampires, demons, dinosaurs, and elite paramilitary troops, using only broken bottles and booze breath.

-- Bulungi: One arc has Tommy and friends working as mercenaries in the fictional African country of Tynanda.
+- Bulungi: The "Tommy's Heroes" arc has Tommy and friends working as mercenaries in the fictional African country of Tynanda.

 - Butt-Monkey: Tommy.
 And Hacken.